 If a student is absent, but returns to school within the period when the ESTs are scheduled, they are expected to complete the task under test conditions.
-However, as for all school-based assessments, the school should apply its senior secondary assessment policy should a student not sit the EST, and ensure the student is advised of the outcome of this action.
+However, as for all school-based assessments, the school should apply its senior secondary assessment policy in the event that a student does not sit the EST, and ensure the student is advised of the outcome of this action.